 Most change can revolve around building enjoyable and rewarding family meals.
 You might help the unstructured eater or family get the meal habit by putting together meals made up of what they currently eat.
 You might encourage the nutritionist to tone down their nutritional preoccupation, and they might even listen.
 Deepen your understanding of ecSatter so you can address issues related to eating attitudes and behaviors as they emerge.3 Learn from the people you teach.
 Once they get a taste of the joy and reward of pairing feeding themselves faithfully with giving themselves permission to eat,4 they will be creative.

 Some have established eating problems

 You may feel, as one of my colleagues did when she was struggling to master counseling with Eating Competence, “sometimes I would just like to tell them what to eat.”
 Therein lies a clue: With EC, you do not tell people what and how much to eat.
 This may leave you floundering at first, but once you gain an appetite, so to speak, for the humanity and dignity of working with Eating Competence, you won’t want to go back.
-Keep in mind that for many people, your giving your blessings is enough.
-In social work graduate school, I learned to make strategic use of myself in helping my patients.
+Keep in mind that for many people, your blessings are enough.
+In social work school, I learned to make strategic use of myself in helping my patients.
 You do the same with your own joy, delight, and peace with eating and your desire for your students to experience the same.